harezmi/fit4j/library-service-acceptance-tests/README.md

 If you need to clean up the topics in between the tests or test classes, you can benefit from the `KafkaTopicCleaner` which deletes topics after each test method execution.
-It is disabled by default, you can enable it by setting the property `udemy.test.kafka.topicCleaner.enabled=true` in your `application-acceptancetest.properties` file.
+It is disabled by default, you can enable it by setting the property `fit4j.kafka.topicCleaner.enabled=true` in your `application-acceptancetest.properties` file.

 # How to Verify gRPC & REST Calls, Kafka Messages and EventTracking Events?